-Figure 6.25: LCD breakout board PCB layout, Bottom layer with silkscreen of top layer overlayed.
+Figure 6.25: LCD breakout board PCB layout, Bottom layer with silkscreen of top layer overlaid.

 Figure 6.25 illustrates the different modules and how they will interact for the purpose of this version of the Vending Machine.
 Users will order online via the website designed for the purpose of verifying the viability of an internet connected Vending Machine.
 This website will be hosted on a LAMP web server, hosted on the Raspberry Pi, allowing the website to interact with a database.
 The website will only have the ability to add or read entries in the database, giving it limited control.
 In addition, a mail server will be used to generate administrator status updates like for example empty rails.
-Administrators will Also have access to the website, with elevated privileges allowing them complete control of the web server, website and database.
+Administrators will also have access to the website, with elevated privileges allowing them complete control of the web server, website and database.
 This will allow administrators to edit who is notified by the email system, update and manage the databases on the web server, website updates and edits as well as master program updates.

 The Master program will also be connected to the database.
 This way there is no direct interaction between the website and the Master program - everything is run through the database.
 This is a safer way of managing orders, as the database tool itself has protection for invalid entries.
 Additional to this, the Master program will have database management tools with elevated privileges allowing the Master program to add, update, read and delete entries in the database.
 The Master program must also interact with the RFID reader and MCU Modules.
 The routines on the Master program will however only be invoked when there is user interaction through the RFID reader.
 Once invoked, the Master program will communicate with the MCU Module, which will control the delivery mechanism.
 This Module will be a low power solution, consuming very little power when idle.
 The MCU Module will also report status updates back to the Master program.